 How to balance the retirement triangle

-The job of a professional financial planner is to understand these competing goals.
-He or she can juggle your plan to reach the right compromise in accordance with your personal attitudes.
-You can also use EvolveMyRetirement to do the juggling using its intelligent optimisation algorithm.
+A professional financial planner can help interpret these competing goals and explore possible compromises that reflect your personal attitudes.
+You can also use EvolveMyRetirement to do the juggling using its intelligent strategy-generation algorithm.

-Once this is done, your financial planner or adviser can help you with the right investments, and with making adjustments throughout your life.
+Once this is done, your financial planner or adviser can then help with selecting investments and making adjustments over time.